-Eraddy Cyprore.
-Misión Integral Parametinas Modeles hibitos y desafías.
-(Oy the King" - Jesus the Christ - and defines the purpose of its existence en terms of testifying, not just by words, by what it is and what it does.
+Lord of all and over all, the church is Christ's church to the extent that it sees itself as the "community of the King" - Jesus the Christ - and defines the purpose of its existence en terms of testifying, not just by words, by what it is and what it does10.

-This leads us to understand that all of the church is missionary by nature, disregarding geographical location, and that God's purpose is to create a new humanity, through Jesus Christ and the power of the Spirit, a community that incarnates the values of the Kingdom and testifies to the world in the present.
-This demand calls us to assume and active role because Christ's church cannot survive impassive, or neutral, before the needs of a world without hope.
+This leads us to understand that all of the church is missionary by nature, disregarding geographical location11, and that God's purpose is to create a new humanity, through Jesus Christ and the power of the Spirit, a community that incarnates the values of the Kingdom and testifies to the world in the present.
+This demand calls us to assume an active role because Christ's church cannot remain impassive, or neutral, before the needs of a world without hope.

-The church exists in the time marked theologically by the tension between "now" and "not yet".
-In Jesus Christ the Kingdom of God has interrupted history, thus, it is a present reality and a promise yet to be fulfilled.
-The word Kingdom does not refer to a territorial kingdom in the present or to an eschatological kingdom in the future, rather the power of God manifest in Jesus Christ.
+As a sign of the Kingdom the church exists in the time marked theologically by the tension between "already" and "not yet".
+In Jesus Christ the Kingdom of God has burst into history, thus, it is a present reality and a promise yet to be fulfilled.
+The word Kingdom does not refer to a territorial kingdom in the present or to an eschatological kingdom in the future, but rather to the power of God manifest in Jesus Christ.
 Through this perspective, living in eschatological tension between the inauguration and the manifestation of the complete Kingdom, the church is called to be an agent of change in society.

-According to Wesley, holiness is not only characterized by purity and faithfulness, but also but solidarity.
+According to Wesley, the Christian life of holiness is not only characterized by purity and faithfulness, but also by solidarity12.
 The theological challenge for the church demands the implementation of ministries that are contextually diverse and which meet the diverse human needs and show the perfect love of God.
-Padilla hit the mark when he said, "the church's mission is multifaceted because it depends on the missio Dei: God's mission encompasses creation's totality and human life, which is founded in him and depends on him for complete realization".
+Padilla hit the mark when he said, "the church's mission is multifaceted because it depends on the missio Dei: God's mission p.
+22. 11 David McKenna has proposed that a contemporary understanding of the term Wesleyan: "the world is my parish" implies that we recognize our need and conviction, we are commissioned by grace, authorized by experience and disciplined by necessity white we follow the Holy Sprit's strategy to reach the world.
+Wesleyanos en el siglo XXI.
+(Kansas City: Casa Nazarena de Publicaciones, 2000), p.
+122.

-René Padilla y Tetsunao Yamamori, ed.
+10 René Padilla y Tetsunao Yamamori, ed.
 La iglesia local como agente de transformación.
 Una eclesiología para la misión integral.
 (Buenos Aires: Editorial, 2003), p.
 22.